I sometimes think there is nothing so delightful as drawing.

 Corot is a favorite of mine, and will the subject of a dedicated future post, and he is at his finest here, with his remarkable presence for the individual “personalities” of trees in the midst of broader scenes.

-Richard Parkes Bonington is represented by several pieces and even Theodore Rousseau, who is usually not one of my favorites, managed to win me over with superb examples.
+Richard Parkes Bonington is represented by several pieces and Theodore Rousseau, who I was not that familiar with, impressed me with superb examples.

-I was struck in particular by the work of artists with whom I was only vaguely or not at all familiar, like Théodore d’Aligny, Robert-Leopold Leprince; wonderful work by Alexandre Desgoffe and a stunning piece by Rosa Bonheur (detail, image above, bottom); who I usually associate only with depictions of animals.
+I was struck in particular by the work of other artists with whom I was only vaguely or not at all familiar, like Théodore d’Aligny, Robert-Leopold Leprince; wonderful work by Alexandre Desgoffe and a stunning landscape painting by Rosa Bonheur (image above, bottom); who I usually associate only with depictions of animals.

 The exhibition is wonderful and quite extensive.
 It runs at the National Gallery in Washington until June 8, 2008.
 It then moves to the Museum of Fine Arts, Houston for a run from July 13-October 29, 2008.
 There is a short slide-show of some of the works on the exhibition’s page.
 There is also a catalog accompanying the exhibit, In the Forest of Fontainebleau: Painters and Photographers from Corot to Monet that has reasonably good reproductions (the Amazon link I give here is to the $60 hardback, there is also a $40 paperback).